We currently sell ebooks in these formats:

 The great thing about viewing PDF ebooks is that they retain the original design of each page – so you see on your screen exactly what the book designer intended.
 Formats that are more suited to smaller screens (like EPUB) tend to lose page formatting when displayed on a computer screen.

 The EPUB format is perfect for reading on smaller screens, because the lines of text 'reflow' and adjust to accommodate varying font sizes and screen sizes.
 The EPUB format suits books with lots of images like comics, graphic novels and recipe books.
-You can also get 'enhanced EPUBs' which means that they can have audio or video embedded in the ebook so you can listen/watch inside the Ebook Reader app without having to be redirected to an external internet browser or video player.
+You can also get 'enhanced EPUBs' which means that they can have audio or video embedded in the ebook so you can listen/watch inside your reader software without having to be redirected to an external internet browser or video player.

 Online Reader

 The Online Reader format was created by eBooks.com.
 It allows you to read the ebook online in the same web browser you used to purchase your ebook.
-Currently the Online Reader is based on the original PDF file of the ebook, so it displays in a very similar way to a PDF.
-For more information see Using Online Reader.
+Currently the Online Reader defaults to the EPUB format of the ebook when available, but if your ebook is available in both formats you can easily switch to the PDF format within the Online Reader itself.
+For more information see our Online Reader user guide.

 DRM-Free PDF/ePub